Table of Contents

 These relationships, past and present, all seem so clear if we just remember to look at the symbols of both holidays, their origins and their meanings.

 These connections might well be repeated at every Seder and Easter dinner this year and in years to come, reminding both Christians and Jews of our common beginnings and abiding heritages.
-In our current time, fraught with so many conflicts of all kinds, both here at home and around the world, this would help us all to remember the history we share; that might help us all to be more understanding of those with whom – while celebrating the season in different ways – we still have so much in common.
+In our current time, fraught with so many conflicts of all kinds, both here at home and around the world, this would help us all to remember the history we share; and might help us all to be more understanding of those with whom – while celebrating the season in different ways – we still have so much in common.